 Data Science in Financial Economics

-This group focuses on developing and applying novel data science tools in the area of financial economics.
-One particular focus is on applying data science methods to generate economic indicators from unstructured data, such as textual and imagery data or web scraping.
+We focus on developing and applying novel data science and machine learning methods in the field of financial economics.
+These methods are used to generate economic indicators from unstructured data, such as textual and imagery data, or web scraping.
+These indicators are then utilized in econometric analysis to address pertinent questions in financial economics.

 Research Cluster